📍 New to Spike? Start here

 Adding your calendars to Spike

-Spike Calendar on a mobile device will sync to your device’s default calendar––so any email account synced to your phone’s calendar will sync with Spike Calendar.
+Spike Calendar on a mobile device will sync to your device’s default calendar.
+In other words, any email account synced to your phone’s calendar will sync with Spike Calendar.

 Tap on ‘Settings’, and scroll down to ‘Passwords & Accounts’